hermajonii/basic_express_api/README.md

    DB_HOST=localhost
    DB_PORT=5432
    ```
-4. Install PostgreSQL and run it
+4. Install PostgreSQL and run it.
+Make a database with the same name as the value of DB_NAME in `.env`.
 5. Change git remote url to avoid accidental pushes to base project
    ```sh
    git remote set-url origin github_username/repo_name